Software developer Programmer

 Your day-to-day tasks may include:

-- writing or amending computer programmes and code
+- writing or amending computer code

 - keeping accurate records of the development process, changes and results

 - carrying out trials and quality checks before release

 - maintaining and supporting systems once they're up and running

 As an experienced developer, you may supervise a programming team and provide feedback on coding work.

 Starter: £20,000 to £30,000

 Highly Experienced: £50,000 to £70,000